How to Start a Solar Business – Your Complete Guide

 how-do-solar-panels-work

-Solar Licensing
+Solar licensing

 Not every state requires solar licensing, but some do.
 Keep in mind that if you’re planning on working outside of your home state, you’ll need licenses for any state you want to work in.
 For states requiring licenses, you’ll often need a plumbing or electrician license, or both.
 Some states require a specialized solar contractor license.

-Solar Certifications
+Solar certifications

 Even if you don’t need a license to operate in your area, earning a solar certification is a great idea.
 Solar certifications are an important way to promote customer confidence, putting you ahead of the average uncertified business.

-Certification can also lead to more income, with certified solar professionals earning an average $11,000 more annually.
+Certification can also lead to more income, with certified solar professionals earning an average of $11,000 more annually.
 Getting certified may also allow you to operate in more than one municipality or state, increasing your competitiveness.

-North American Board of Certified Energy Practitioners (NABCEP) voluntary certifications provide national standards for PV professionals, certifying they have the skills, experience, and competency to set themselves apart.
+The North American Board of Certified Energy Practitioners (NABCEP) voluntary certifications provide national standards for PV professionals, certifying they have the skills, experience, and competency to set themselves apart.
 NABCEP’s certifications include:

 • PV Installation Professional (PVIP)